microsoft/seismic-deeplearning/README.md

 - __command line__ - Finally, options can be passed in through `options` argument, and those will override arguments loaded from the configuration file.
 We created CLIs for all our scripts (using Python Fire library), so you can pass these options via command-line arguments, like so:

     ```
-    python train.py DATASET.ROOT "/mnt/dutchf3" TRAIN.END_EPOCH 10
+    python train.py DATASET.ROOT "/home/username/data/dutch/data" TRAIN.END_EPOCH 10
     ```

 ### Pretrained Models

+There are two types of pre-trained models used by this repo:
+1. pre-trained models trained on non-seismic Computer Vision datasets which we fine-tune for the seismic domain through re-training on seismic data
+2. models which we already trained on seismic data - these are downloaded automatically by our code if needed (again, please see the notebook for a demo above regarding how this is done).

-#### HRNet
+#### HRNet ImageNet weights model

-To achieve the same results as the benchmarks above you will need to download the HRNet model [pretrained](https://github.com/HRNet/HRNet-Image-Classification) on ImageNet.
+To enable training from scratch on seismic data and to achieve the same results as the benchmarks quoted below you will need to download the HRNet model [pretrained](https://github.com/HRNet/HRNet-Image-Classification) on ImageNet.
 We are specifically using the [HRNet-W48-C](https://1drv.ms/u/s!Aus8VCZ_C_33dKvqI6pBZlifgJk) pre-trained model; other  HRNet variants are also available [here](https://github.com/HRNet/HRNet-Image-Classification) - you can navigate to those from the [main HRNet landing page](https://github.com/HRNet/HRNet-Object-Detection) for object detection.

 Unfortunately, the OneDrive location which is used to host the model is using a temporary authentication token, so there is no way for us to script up model download.
 There are two ways to upload and use the pre-trained HRNet model on DS VM:
 - download the model to your local drive using a web browser of your choice and then upload the model to the DS VM using something like `scp`; navigate to Portal and copy DS VM's public IP from the Overview panel of your DS VM (you can search your DS VM by name in the search bar of the Portal) then use `scp local_model_location username@DS_VM_public_IP:./model/save/path` to upload